Shopify Store Guide

 - File names matter.
 Name your image files descriptively before uploading:

-bamboo-cutting-board-kitchen-lifestyle.jpgbeatsIMG_4582.jpg. - Alt text.
-Add descriptive alt text to every image.
-Describe what the customer sees: "Bamboo cutting board on marble kitchen counter with fresh vegetables."
+bamboo-cutting-board-kitchen-lifestyle.jpgbeatsIMG_4582.jpg. - Alt text should describe the image.
+Use natural product language: "Bamboo cutting board on marble kitchen counter with fresh vegetables."

 - Compress wisely.
 Shopify compresses images automatically, but uploading a 10MB file is unnecessary.
 Aim for 500KB-2MB per image at high resolution.